isaacvando/rtl/README.md

 HTML in the interplated string will be escaped to prevent security issues like XSS.

 ### Lists
-Generate a list of values by specifying a pattern for a list element, and the list to be expanded over.
+Generate a list of values by specifying a pattern for a list element and the list to be expanded over.
 ```
 {|list paragraph : model.paragraphs |}
 <p>{{ paragraph }}</p>
 {|endlist|}
 ```

-The pattern can be any normal Roc pattern, so things like this are also valid:
+The pattern can be any normal Roc pattern so things like this are also valid:
 ```
 {|list (x,y) : [(1,2),(3,4)] |}
 <p>X: {{ x |> Num.toStr }}, Y: {{ y |> Num.toStr }}</p>